"I'm not looking for a supplier, I'm looking for a partner with the same vision."

 Pieter Smits is the owner of 'Bron van Energie' ('energy source' in Dutch), an unusual name for a poultry company.
-But he has a good explanation: "From eggs you get energy, right?
+But he has a good explanation: "From eggs you get energy.
 And our manure is energy for plants.
 But the name makes sense because of the biomass power station I built.
 Using waste wood from the area, it produces steam, electricity and heat.
 So it is a source of energy."

-How has your poultry farm developed?
+How has your business developed?

 "I grew up on a broiler and breeder farm, so I am familiar with it since childhood.
 I started my own breeder farm 25 years ago and expanded it abroad.
 In 2004 I switched to layers, so in 2006 I converted the breeder farm to a farm with rearing pullets, because I wanted to close the chain and go for vertical integration."

 "In 2007 I bought three companies in Germany.
 At the moment we sell our production ourselves, which is unique.
 In 2018 I sold the German companies again, I had then decided not to grow quantitatively but qualitatively, by providing added value."

 "For example, I wanted to minimise the impact on the environment, including with the construction of the biomass plant.
 In 2015, I started developing a manure processing system with 0 emissions: no ammonia, no fine dust and the manure product is converted into pellets with only water as a waste product."